replit/nixmodules/README.md

 * linkfarm - a directory containing a symlink per version per module, pointing to its output path
-* root - the root of the disk image generated
+* root - the root dir of the disk image generated
 * disk.raw - the raw disk image file
-* disk.raw.tar.gz - the compressed disk image file
+* disk.raw.tar.gz - the compressed disk image to be uploaded to GCF